-- 296. The aforementioned thought experiment has been generalized through the hypothetical monopolist test (SSNIP Test)19 and is a generally accepted conceptual approach to market definition. - 297.
-When applying the SSNIP test, the following question is posed: if there were only one supplier (a hypothetical monopolist) of the product or set of products under consideration, would the hypothetical monopolist be able to profitably raise prices by a small but significant and non-transitory amount? - 298.
+- 299. The aforementioned thought experiment has been generalized through the hypothetical monopolist test (SSNIP Test) and is a generally accepted conceptual approach to market definition.
+It is a thought experiment regularly employed by competition authorities and regulatory authorities to contemplate market definition, in addition to considering other material evidence. - 300.
+When applying the SSNIP test, the following question is posed: if there were only one supplier (a hypothetical monopolist) of the product or set of products under consideration, would the hypothetical monopolist be able to profitably raise prices by a small but significant and non-transitory amount? - 301.
 For the purpose of applying the SSNIP test, it is generally accepted that a "small but significant" increase in price will be within a 5% 10% range above the prevailing market price.
-Therefore, URCA will consider Customers' and other potential suppliers' behavior if the price of the focal product were increased by 5% 10%. - 299.
+Therefore, URCA will consider Customers' and other potential suppliers' behavior if the price of the focal product were increased by 5% 10%. - 302.
 When defining a market, URCA will consider the effect of the price increase over a "non-transitory" period of time.
 This allows for the short-term effects of price changes to be excluded from the analysis.
-Generally, URCA will consider a time frame of one to two years. - 300.
+Generally, URCA will consider a time frame of one to two years. - 303.
 The SSNIP test is an iterative process.
 If the response to the question is negative i.e., it would be unprofitable, because for example a sufficient number of Customers would switch to other products or switch to suppliers in other geographies then the closest substitutes are added to the product group.
 The procedure is then repeated until a set of products is found where it would be profitable for the supplier to raise prices because there would be no sufficient competitive constraints stopping the supplier from doing so.
-That set of products constitutes the 'relevant product market'. - 301.
+That set of products constitutes the 'relevant product market'. - 304.
 The theoretical starting price for the purpose of the SSNIP test may be the prevailing market price, particularly for the analysis of Merger cases.
 However, this may not be the case where the prevailing price has been set in the absence of sufficient competition, i.e., by an Undertaking with market power in cases of abuse of a dominant position.